AmirTheFree/pylocalhost/README.md

 In some OSs may be you must type `python3` instead of `python`

 It will show you details.
-If installtion was unsuccessful please submit an issue including details and your system info.
+If installation was unsuccessful please submit an issue including details and your system info.

 ### Usage